Azure/cortana-intelligence-personalization-data-science-playbook/README.md

 ### Personalized Offers using Classifier Models

 Displayed web pages can be customized to include an advertisement deemed most likely to be clicked by a given user.
 High-quality predictions may leverage records of user behaviors like browsing history and purchases, as well as semi-static attributes like demographics and interests.
-The example highlighted in this use case is based on the [Cortana Industry Solution](https://github.com/Azure/Cortana-Intelligence-Suite-Industry-Solutions) for [Personalized Offers in Online Retail](https://github.com/Azure/Cortana-Intelligence-Suite-Industry-Solutions/tree/master/Marketing/Personalized%20Offers), a deployment-ready solution demonstrating the integration of machine learning with other Azure services.
+The example highlighted in this use case is based on the [Cortana Intelligence Solution How-to Guide](https://github.com/Azure/Cortana-Intelligence-Suite-Industry-Solutions) for [Personalized Offers](https://github.com/Azure/cortana-intelligence-personalized-offers), a deployment-ready solution demonstrating the integration of machine learning with other Azure services.

 Click [here](https://github.com/Azure/cortana-intellligence-personalization-data-science-playbook/blob/master/Personalized_Offers_from_Classifiers_Use_Case.md) to learn more about this use case.